|Subscribe | What is RSS|

 Contact: Bill Martin, (843) 883-3123 x 11

-Flag Day was first established via Presidential Proclamation by President Woodrow Wilson on May 30, 1916 following several years of local and state celebrations of the United States Flag’s history.
+Although preceded by decades of history on a local and state level, Flag Day was first established nationally via Presidential Proclamation by President Woodrow Wilson on May 30, 1916 following several years of local and state celebrations of the United States Flag's history.
 Signed into law on August 3, 1949 by President Harry Truman, an act of Congress designated June 14 of each year as National Flag Day.

 All of the Flag Day activities will take place outside of the fort and are free of charge.
 Visitors may also tour Fort Moultrie by paying the entrance fee of $3 per adult or $5 per family.

 Fort Moultrie is administered by the National Park Service as a unit of Fort Sumter National Monument.
 Located at 1214 Middle Street, Sullivan's Island, South Carolina, the fort and visitor center are open daily from 9:00 AM to 5:00 PM except for New Year's, Thanksgiving, and Christmas Days.
 For more information call (843) 883-3123.